jaimeechevarria/jaimeechevarria.github.io/_posts/2019-10-02-aircraft-trajectory-optimization.md

 Another approach to this optimal control problem is based on a technique called **direct collocation**.
 Direct collocation methods work by approximating the state and control trajectories using polynomial splines [[6]](#references).
 These methods are sometimes referred to as direct transcription.
 This technique can be used to transcribe the aicraft dynamics and all constraints into a problem which can be solved using **nonlinear programming**.
 In mathematics, nonlinear programming (NLP) is the process of solving an optimization problem where some of the constraints or the objective function are nonlinear.

 In order to implement this technique, I used the library **falcon.m** [[7]](#references).
-This library is a free optimal control tool developed at the Institute of Flight System Dynamics at the Institute of Flight System Dynamics of the Technical University of Munich (TUM).
+This library is a free optimal control tool developed at the Institute of Flight System Dynamics of the Technical University of Munich (TUM).
 It provides a MATLAB® class library which allows to set-up, solve and analyze optimal control problems using numerical optimization methods.
 The code is optimized for usability and performance and enables the solution of high fidelity real-life optimal control problems with ease.

 ### Aerodynamic model